mutualaidphilly/mutualaidphilly.github.io/index.md

 You can also Venmo our community fund directly at @mutualaidphl and/or donate to our [PayPal pool](https://paypal.me/pools/c/8oNSd8W8KH).
 For transparency, we are posting transaction by transaction how we move money here: [Money transparency spreadsheet](https://docs.google.com/spreadsheets/d/1wxjPjcmXK9gfPFatON0c-e7SQISIEAwbEncJJMa0dT8/edit?usp=sharing)

+Disclaimer: Donations to Mutual Aid Philly are not deductible for federal income tax purposes as charitable contributions.

 # Additional Resources
 Looking for more resources?
 We’ll continue to update this section as things change.
 [List of citywide resources](https://docs.google.com/document/d/12XvgMzAK7nZkgG5PIJGShFvsNuIzszLDu8U5u1JnmZ8/edit?usp=sharing)